brennogf/spotflix-backend/README.md

 ## :rocket: Technologies

-This project was developed at the [Alura Imersão React](https://www.alura.com.br/imersao-react) with the following technologies:
+This project was developed with the following technologies:

 -  [NodeJS](https://nodejs.org/en/)
 -  [Express](https://expressjs.com/pt-br/)